2.6 PFAS Releases to the Environment

 2.6.4.2 Biosolids Production and Application

-PFAS may be introduced to the environment through the land application of biosolids as a beneficial soil amendment, potentially allowing PFAS to enter surface water through runoff or to infiltrate to groundwater (Lindstrom et al. 2011).
-The potential effects on groundwater or surface water depend on the amount and composition of PFAS present in biosolids, soil properties, infiltration rate, and land application practices.
-PFAS concentrations can be elevated in surface and groundwater in the vicinity of agricultural fields that received PFAS-contaminated biosolids over an extended period of time (Washington et al. 2010).
+Biosolids can be land applied in several ways, including subsurface injection of liquid biosolids, surface application of liquid biosolids, surface application of dewatered (semi-solid) biosolids, or application and incorporation of dewatered (semi-solid) biosolids.
+Once introduced to the environment through land application, PFAS may enter surface water through runoff or infiltrate to groundwater (Lindstrom, Strynar, and Libelo 2011).
+Biosolids are also dried/pelletized for direct use as a soil amendment/fertilizer and for use in fertilizer blends that are then marketed commercially.
+The potential effects on groundwater or surface water may depend on many factors including but not limited to the amount and composition of PFAS present in biosolids, soil properties, infiltration rate, land application practices, land use, precipitation, climate, and land slope.
+PFAS concentrations can be elevated in surface water and groundwater in the vicinity of agricultural fields that received PFAS-contaminated biosolids over an extended period of time (Washington et al. 2010).
 The Washington et al. study was completed in an area that received industrial wastewater discharges from several PFAS-related industrial dischargers.
-Other studies indicate that the potential PFAS releases from municipal biosolids (for example, those generated from facilities that do not receive PFAS-related industrial discharges), may still impact water quality, but at an apparent lower relative impact than at the industrial-influenced biosolids application sites (Gottschall et al. 2017).
+Other studies indicate that the potential PFAS releases from municipal biosolids (for example, those generated at WWTPs that do not receive significant inputs from industries linked to PFAS), may still impact water quality, but at an apparent lower relative impact than at the industrial-influenced biosolids application sites (Gottschall et al. 2017).
+Pepper et al. (2021) examined PFAS in soil in Arizona following long-term application of biosolids.
+The study concluded “long-term land application resulted in low incidence of soil PFAS” and “PFAS soil concentrations in irrigated agricultural plots with or without land application of biosolids were similar” (Pepper et al. 2021).

 The most abundant PFAS found in biosolids (PFOS and PFOA) are the same as those found in WWTP effluent, although biosolids may also contain other long-chain PFAS (Hamid and Li 2016; Washington et al. 2010).
 Although multiple studies have reported statistically significant data showing transformation of polyfluorinated substances to PFAAs in land-applied biosolids (Yoo et al. 2010; Sepulvado et al. 2011; Washington et al. 2010), other evidence indicates that some polyfluorinated substances remain in biosolids-amended soils for many years to decades (Yoo et al. 2010; Rich et al. 2015; Washington et al. 2018).

-Updated September 2021.
+Updated September 2023.